 HIPAA, among other things, protects the privacy and security of individually identifiable health information by limiting its use and disclosure.
-HIPAA directly regulates "covered entities," such as healthcare providers, insurers and clearinghouses, and indirectly regulates "business associates," with respect to the privacy of patients' medical information.
+HIPAA directly regulates "covered entities," such as healthcare providers, insurers and clearinghouses, and regulates "business associates," with respect to the privacy of patients' medical information.
 All entities that receive and process protected health information are required to adopt certain procedures to safeguard the security of that information.
 It is uncertain whether we would be deemed to be a covered entity under HIPAA and it is unlikely that we, based on our current business model, would be a business associate.
 Nevertheless, we will likely be contractually required to physically safeguard the integrity and security of any patient information that we receive, store, create or transmit.
 If we fail to adhere to our contractual commitments, then our physician or hospital customers may be subject to civil monetary penalties, which could adversely affect our ability to market our devices.
-Recent changes in the law wrought by the American Recovery and Reinvestment Act of 2009, Pub.
-L. No. 111-5, 123 Stat.
-115 (Feb.
-17, 2009), may increase the likelihood that we would be treated as a business associate thereby subjecting us to direct government regulation, increasing our compliance costs and our exposure to civil monetary penalties and other government sanctions.
+Recent changes in the law wrought by the HITECH Act provisions of the American Recovery and Reinvestment Act of 2009 increase the duties of business associates and covered entities with respect to protected health information, thereby subjecting them to direct government regulation, increasing their compliance costs and their exposure to civil monetary penalties and other government sanctions.
+While the new law does not alter the definition of a business associate, it makes it more likely that covered entities with whom we are likely to do business will require us to enter into business associate agreements.